solid/process/solid-editors-tr-process.md

 consensus.
 In some cases, consensus cannot be reached because the use cases and requirements are unclear, in which a formal Use Cases and Requirements (UCR) phase is needed before the consensus process can progress.
-Identifying the need for a UCR phase can be happe before or during the consensus phase.
+Identifying the need for a UCR phase can happen before or during the consensus phase.
 Sometimes, the issue is unclear because there is insufficient implementation experience or doubt of the long-term scalability of the proposal, in which case an